 Assignments to perform during the Field Robot Event

-Task 1 – Basic navigation
+Task 1 – navigation

-The robot must drive the paths in a given order provided by the organisers.
-The code of the path pattern through the maize field is done as follows: S means START, L means LEFT hand turn, R means RIGHT hand turn and F means FINISH.
+The first rows are without intra-row gaps to make it easy for the robots to start.
+Then a part follows intra-row gaps even on both sides.
+The last part will be to follow a particular given turning and row pattern.
+The code for a path pattern, for example, may be given as: S-1L-1R-1L-1R-1L-1R-3L-2L-2R-1R-5L-F. The code of the path pattern through the maize field is done as follows: S means START, L means LEFT hand turn, R means RIGHT hand turn and F means FINISH.
 The number before the L or R represents the row that has to be entered after the turn.
 Therefore, 2L means: Enter the second row after a left-hand turn, 3R means: Enter the third row after a right hand turn.
-The code for a path pattern, for example, may be given as: S – 3L – 2L – 2R – 1R – 5L – F. The code of the path pattern to be followed is made available to the teams two hours before the start and one hour before “submission of code”.
-This means one hour will be left for the teams to check the required navigation pattern in the test environments.

-Task 3 – Field mapping
+Task 2 – sensing and mapping

-The robot has to generate a file (*.txt) with detected objects and their coordinates relative to the given reference point.
-Each object should be reported on one line in the file together with the coordinates x and y in horizontal
+The robot has to generate a file (*.csv) with classified objects and their coordinates relative to the given reference point.
+Each object should be reported on one line in the file including the coordinates x and y in horizontal

 Objects are realistic weeds and cans e.g. of beer with different brands and colours.
 The objects will be placed randomly across the field.
 So they can be in between and in the rows.
 No objects are located on the headlands.

-Task 5 – freestyle
+Task 3 – freestyle